 The old towns of Chania and Rethymno share a fascinating combination of Venetian and Ottoman architectural elements.
 There are well-known, charming, and much-photographed narrow alleys and streets.
 Stop by and have a coffee, snack, or meal in the traditional cafes and tavernas.

-The Crete ‘s endless coastline is the most enviable characteristic of the island.
+The Crete’s endless coastline is the most enviable characteristic of the island.
 Crete features numerous beaches for every taste.
-The vast majority of beaches are sandy but there is a big variety of pebble and shingle beaches across the island.
-The most famous beaches in Chania are Elafonisi, Balos, and Falassarna – all there of unique beauty and atmosphere.
+The vast majority of beaches are sandy, but there are many pebble and shingle beaches across the island.
+The most famous beaches in Chania are Elafonisi, Balos, and Falassarna, all of the unique beauty and atmosphere.
 Rethymno is known for its unusual beaches in the south part of the region like Triopetra, Agios Pavlos, and Preveli Palm Beach.
-Within a short distance from Heraklion you will find Agia Pelagia and Lygaria, and in the south part of the region, you’ll find the raw beauty of Matala, Agiofarango, and Eligia (in Ai-Giannis).
-Last but not least, the area of Lasithi is well-known for its picturesque shores that are washed by the Libyan Sea, as well as for cosmopolitan Elounda beach and Spinalonga island that used as a leper colony.
+Within a short distance from Heraklion, you will find Agia Pelagia and Lygaria, and in the south part of the region, you’ll find the raw beauty of Matala, Agiofarango, and Eligia (in Ai-Giannis).
+Last but not least, the area of Lasithi is well-known for its picturesque shores that are washed by the Libyan Sea and cosmopolitan Elounda beach and Spinalonga island that used as a leper colony.

 High mountains with rugged peaks, caves and ravines, fertile plateaus and valleys, rare cedar forests, and water habitats are the pieces that make up the lovely and diverse Cretan land.
 Once visiting Crete island in Greece for holidays or not, if you are a fan of nature, you should definitely visit Mt.
 Psiloritis Natural Park, Sitia Natural Park (both UNESCO Global Geoparks), discover caves celebrated in ancient Greek mythology such as Idaion Antron, Diktaion Antron, Melidoni and Sfendoni, hike Samaria Gorge, enjoy a ramble in Vai palm forest, Lakes Kourna & Preveli, as well as on Lasithi and Nida plateaus.